 The agreed grants towards the operation budget are presented as income from grants.
-In 2022, these grants financed not only operation expenses but also EUR 10.1 million in capital expenditures.
-A further EUR 113.6 million in funds can be carried forward to the following year.
+In 2023, these grants financed not only operation expenses but also EUR 9.0 million in capital expenditures.
+A further EUR 137.3 million in funds can be carried forward to the following year.
 Special reserves were set up for these purposes.

-Amortisation and depreciation of EUR 78.2 million increased only slightly since no significant further facilities or buildings were commissioned.
+Amortisation and depreciation of EUR 77.0 million increased slightly since an additional administrative building was commissioned.
 Amortisation and depreciation is offset by income from the amortisation of the special reserve for investment grants to only a small extent; this adversely affects earnings for the year to a significant degree and regularly results in a net loss for the year.

-The number of employees has increased, and personnel expense has increased by 9.4% (2022: EUR 39.9 million, prior year: EUR 36.4 million).
+The number of employees is nearly unchanged, and personnel expense has increased by 5.5% (2023: EUR 42.0 million, prior year: EUR 39.9 million), partly due to inflation adjustment bonuses paid.

-Materials expense increased from EUR 58.5 million to EUR 62.7 million and includes expenses for services purchased from DESY and electricity costs.
-Other operating expenses rose by EUR 0.9 million during the year.
+Materials expense increased slightly, rising from EUR 62.7 million to EUR 63.5 million, and includes expenses for services purchased from DESY and electricity costs.
+Other operating expenses rose by EUR 1.4 million during the year.